• Skip to primary navigation

 shrimp being dipped into cajun butter sauce

 This is the best cajun butter sauce recipe!
 Also know as seafood boil sauce this sauce is so easy to make with butter, garlic, onion, honey, and cajun seasoning.
-Use it as a seafood dipping sauce, as a sauce for crab legs or as a marinade.
+Use it as a seafood dipping sauce, as a sauce for crab legs, or as a marinade.

 A shrimp in a bowl of cajun butter sauce with more shrimp surrounding the bowl.

-• This Lobster cajun butter sauce can be used for shrimp, as a dipping sauce for crab legs, for seafood, for chicken, and for other meats.
+• This sauce can be used for shrimp, as a dipping sauce for crab legs, for seafood, for chicken, or as a marinade for other meats.
+It's perfect to serve with pan seared shrimp.

-• This sauce recipe is made with no cream and is naturally gluten free and refined sugar free.
+• This sauce recipe is made with no cream and is naturally gluten-free and refined sugar free.
+I've included options for making it dairy-free and vegan as well.

-Key ingredients and substitutions:
+Ingredients and substitutions:

 • Onion - freshly chopped onion helps add delicious flavour and texture to this cajun sauce.
+You can use white onion, yellow onion or sweet onion.

 • Apple cider vinegar - this helps contrast the other flavours in this butter sauce.
 Instead of apple cider vinegar you can also use lemon juice.